my-ul/ng-porcelain/projects/ng-porcelain/README.md

 The Simple Refiner component provides an interface for the user to pick many options to begin refining a search.

-The behavior of the Simple Refiner is best defined by the `SimpleRefiner` class in `lib/shared/types/Refiners`.
+The behavior of the Simple Refiner is best defined by the `SimpleRefinerDefinition` class in `lib/shared`.

 #### Basic Usage